-Oklahoma Watch’s board is made up of the following individuals:
+Oklahoma Watch’s board of directors includes the following individuals:

 Gerald Adams is a consultant at the Henry-Adams Companies LLC.
 Adams was a reporter, columnist and editor at the Shawnee News-Star before managing Robert Henry’s successful campaign for attorney general of Oklahoma in 1985.
 Adams subsequently served three Oklahoma attorneys general in communications and policy positions for a total of 15 years before joining the administrative staff of the Oklahoma Medical Research Foundation.
 In 2002, Gov. Brad Henry asked Adams to become his chief of staff, a position he held throughout the governor’s two terms.
 Following completion of the final term, Gov. Henry and Adams established the Henry-Adams Companies LLC, a consulting firm headquartered in Norman.

 Gregory Anderson is the Residential Life Specialist for the Bureau of Indian Education—Tribally Controlled Schools.
 He has previously served as Chief of Staff and Secretary of Education for the Muscogee (Creek) Nation, Chief of Staff for the U.S. Department of the Interior- Bureau of Indian Education in Washington, D.C., and Superintendent of the Muscogee (Creek) Nation- Eufaula Dormitory in Eufaula, Oklahoma.
 Mr. Anderson has been involved in Indian education for almost four decades and has served on numerous federal and state councils, boards and committees for improvement and reform in Indian Education.
 He is an enrolled member of the Muscogee (Creek) Nation in Oklahoma.